 Shannon has performed at the Grand Teton Music Festival, the Festival Tibor Varga in Switzerland, the Sacramento Festival of American Music, and as guest artist with the Chicago Contemporary Chamber Players.
 In recent seasons, he has appeared in London, Paris, Glasgow, Rome, Stuttgart, New York, San Francisco, Colombia (South America), and Taiwan.

-He is professor of piano at Oberlin Conservatory of Music, director of the Division of Keyboard Studies, and director and founder of the Cooper International Competition for Piano.
+He is professor of piano at Oberlin Conservatory of Music and director and founder of the Cooper International Competition for Piano.
 He joined the Oberlin faculty in 1976.

 Canadian pianist Angela Cheng is one of her country’s national treasures.
 In addition to regular guest appearances with most every orchestra in Canada, she has performed with the orchestras of Buffalo, Colorado, Houston, Indianapolis, Saint Louis, San Diego, Utah, and others.
 Cheng has worked extensively with the great musician-pedagogue Menahem Pressler.